MEDSL/election_night2020/README.md

 county_mapR.R - A script for creating county level maps of election results.
 Uses readlines commands for all but the initial reading of the user's data set in order to guide the user through the process.
 Strucutred to read files from the master parent directory, set to automatically update according to the unique setup of the user's directory.

 hexmapR.R - A script for creating a national level hexagonal map of election results.
 Uses readlines commands for all but the initial reading of the user's data set in order to guide the user through the process.
 Strucutred to read files from the master parent directory, set to automatically update according to the unique setup of the user's directory.

+figure_creatR.R - A script that takes county level data and produces either a bar plot of the Democratic vote share by metro, or scatter plots with 0 - 100 percent range x and y data.
+Prompts guide the user, and strucutred to read files from the master parent directory, set to automatically update according to the unique setup of the user's directory.

 ## Results